DEFRA/future-flood-forecasting-web-portal-gis/README.md

 # Future Flood Forecasting Web Portal GIS Database

 Version control for bootstrapping the GIS database of the Future Flood Forecasting Web Portal.
 The GIS database is used for visualisation purposes.
+Bootstrapping creates the required schemas, roles, users and permissions.

 ## Prerequisites